BeckResearchLab/nomelt/README.md

 ## Usage, using the trained model
 A wrapper was created around the trained model to make it easy to use, including BEAM search, stochastic sampling e.g. producing many variants, optimization over suggested mutations, and zero-shot prediction.
 These are chosen by enabling different steps in the config file, see below for the different steps that you can run.

-Acquire the trained model parameters from Zenodo: XXX
+Acquire the trained model parameters from Zenodo: https://doi.org/10.5281/zenodo.10607558

 After installation above, `./app/run_nomelt.py` can be used to interact with the trained model.
 What will be conducted is determined by the config file at `./app/config.yaml`.
 Each section after the first in this `yaml` file can be enabled and configured.